drfurkanmz/ANPR/README.md

-# opencv
+# ANPR
 # License Plate Detection and Character Recognition

-This project aims to detect license plates in car images and recognize the characters on the license plates using OpenCV.
+This project aims to detect license plates in car images and recognize the characters on the license plates using ANPR.

 ## Description